Bunnings-Engineering/problems/protectionError.md

 ## Specification

-One or more potential threats were detected, problem includes no additional properties on the base [RFC 7807](https://tools.ietf.org/html/rfc7807) problem. so uses the base specification
+This problem type indicates that one or more potential threats were detected.
+It includes no additional properties beyond the base [RFC 7807](https://tools.ietf.org/html/rfc7807) problem and therefore uses the base specification.

 ```yaml
 problem: